-Couple gets $800 Duke Energy bill, harbinger of things to come
+Couple gets $800 energy bill, harbinger of things to come

 GREEN TOWNSHIP, Ohio — Energy companies are warning about soaring heating bills this winter.

-But some Ohio homeowners are already being hit with sharply higher gas and electric rates, because their 3rd party supplier contracts -- locked in at a low springtime rate -- are now ending.
+But some Ohio homeowners are already being hit with sharply higher gas and electric rates, because their third-party supplier contracts – locked in at a low springtime rate – are now ending.

-George Makris always turns off the TV and the lights when no one is around.

-So he was stunned when he received his most recent Duke Energy bill at their Green Township home.
+George Makris, trying to save money, always turns off the TV and the lights when no one is around.
+He was stunned when he received his most recent energy bill at their Green Township home.

 "My wife opened the bill, and she said that we have a problem," he said.
 "This bill is the highest we've ever had."